 For whatever reason, as a historical figure, he has been so intimidating that basically no one has written about him since Plutarch.
 The legends, it seems, were more appealing than a human biography.
 I’ve tried to write about Cato before.
 And I’ve referred to him in other posts and places.
 But in terms of books, the offerings are scant.

-Two friends of man have taken a stab at it though.
+Two friends of mine have taken a stab at it though.
 I’ve been lucky enough to see the book develop, and as a result of the early drafts, been thinking about Cato for close to 18 months now.
 Like the authors, I struggled with strong feelings about Cato—both respect and disgust in fact.
 It’s hard to wrap your head around a man who was so brave, yet often so petty.
 He was a constant violator of the final law of power: assume formlessness.

 Cato could not compromise, ever, even when it was best for the cause he claimed to hold dear.
 He’s a tragic figure in that sense, more Greek tragedy than Roman pragmatism.
 But an inspiring, bold and self-sufficient moral example nonetheless.